uQr/cordova-docs/tutorial-gulp/gulp-typescript.md

 #<a name="ts"></a>Using Gulp to Compile TypeScript
-This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).
+**This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767) in Visual Studio 2015 and does not apply to Visual Studio 2013 CTPs.**

 [Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common "tasks" for everything from compilation, to packaging, deployment, or simply copying files around.